samy-dougui/ptf/docs/index.md

 ## Why not Sentinel ?

-Sentinel is, as the documentation says, `is a language and framework for policy built to be embedded in existing software to enable fine-grained, logic-based policy decisions.
+Sentinel is, as the documentation says:

+`is a language and framework for policy built to be embedded in existing software to enable fine-grained, logic-based policy decisions.
 A policy describes under what circumstances certain behaviors are allowed.
 Sentinel is an enterprise feature of HashiCorp Consul, Nomad, Terraform, and Vault.`

 It has been developed by Hashicorp, the creators of Terraform.

-Sentinel defines policy as code but the key thing here is hat it's an enterprise feature which makes the adoption of policy as code harder for companies that do not use Terraform Enterprise.
+Sentinel defines policy as code but the key thing here is hat it's an enterprise feature only which makes the adoption of policy as code harder for companies that do not use Terraform Enterprise.